Wednesday, September 20, 2023

 Tinkering and Tumult

 It has been a crazy week for me, readers!
-My youngest son started school, and I am suddenly back on the job market and trying to figure out where my skills can best serve the world after years of not being focused on my children full-time.
+My youngest son started school, and I am suddenly back on the job market and trying to figure out where my skills can best serve the world after years of being focused on my children full-time.
 I'm pursuing a lot of different angles as I get back into figuring out what I want to do "when I grow up."

 Honestly, getting back into life coaching with focusing on making lifestyle changes to help handle chronic pain might be the best way to put the last year of difficulties to good use... but I can hardly resist the lure of going back into tech.